Earn Brand Loyalty Via Social Media

 Instead of just referring to a textbook definition, start by thinking about why you personally become brand loyal.
 For me, it usually boils down to good experiences, product and service reliability, quality, and monetary perks.

 As you can imagine, a love affair with any brand doesn’t happen overnight.
 Earning brand loyalty requires consistency and repetition over time.
 With so many great opportunities to interact with the public, social media is a natural platform to cultivate and foster these deep relationships.
-Here are a few suggestions to optimize your communication strategies to build strong brand loyalty among existing and prospective customers.

-Offer Stellar Customer Service
+Offer Stellar Customer Service via Social

-Provide Helpful, Value-Add Information
+Provide Helpful, Value-Add Information for some Brand Loyalty Oomph

 Since content is king, we talk a lot about content marketing.
 In addition to brainstorming fun, creative ideas for your editorial calendar, it’s arguably more important to deliver information and resources that benefit your target audience.

 Strive to be one step ahead of the customer by predicting their wants and needs and answering questions before they can be asked.
 The best brands use annual traditions, current events, and pop culture moments to anticipate what will soon be on shoppers’ minds.
-From there, they share suggestions, links, information and more that address whom to listen to, what people want, when to engage, where to find something, how to do it, and why it’s important.
+From there, they share suggestions, links, information, and more that address whom to listen to, what people want, when to engage, where to find something, how to do it, and why it’s important.

 Reward the Regulars

 Sign.
 Me.
 Up.
-When a store that sells merchandise that speaks my love language (fashion, beauty, home, and more) and they want to give me free money for shopping with them, it’s an absolute no-brainer.
-Just take my entire paycheck.
+When a store sells merchandise that speaks my love language (fashion, beauty, home, and more) and they want to give me free money for shopping with them, it’s an absolute no-brainer.
+By tapping into human psychology with this rewards program, Nordstrom always gives me a reason to shop often online and in their stores.

 Do you have insights about why your customers are loyal to your brand?
 How has your social media presence increased momentum?
 We’d love to hear about your success, so please be in touch on Facebook or Twitter!